iamdcj/es-whatever/src/modules/README.md

 ## **Modules Background**

-Modular javaScript isn't anything new in JS applications, however prior to ES2015 there wasn't native support for modules; developers had to code modules themselves, or use a third-party library to provide javaScript modules.
+Modular javaScript isn't anything new in JS applications, however prior to ES2015 there wasn't native support for modules; developers had to code a module pattern themselves, or use a third-party library to provide javaScript modules.

 ### Module Pattern